Nicola Giuliano

 Nicola Giuliano (/it/; born 1 February 1966) is an Italian film and television producer.
 He co-founded the production company Indigo Film in 1994.

 Biography

 Giuliano was born in Vomero, Naples, and attended the Liceo Sannazaro.
 He graduated with a degree in jurisprudence from the University of Naples Federico II before attending the Centro Sperimentale di Cinematografia.

 He co-founded Indigo Film with Francesca Cima and Carlotta Calori in 1994.
 With Cima, he co-produced the 2013 film The Great Beauty, which won the Academy Award for Best International Feature Film at the 86th Academy Awards.

+He is married to screenwriter Ludovica Rampoldi.
+They have one daughter.